 Hypothesis: Simplifying the billing path converts more users who have signaled purchase intent.

 What to change: Remove unnecessary steps.
 Display price-to-value mapping on checkout.
 Support additional payment methods.
-Add a clear "pay later" or invoice option for mid-market free trial users.
+Add a clear 'pay later' or invoice option for mid-market free trial users, which is particularly important in B2B SaaS to accommodate diverse purchasing processes.

 Metric: Sales conversion rate from pricing page view to paid (primary).
 Checkout abandonment (secondary).